 Step 4: Clean the Drum

-Use your lint-free cloth to wipe down the dryer drum, including the edges of the fins.
+Use your lint-free cloth to wipe down the inside of the dryer drum, including the edges of the fins.
 Then, clean the inside of the dryer drum with a cloth and warm, soapy water or an all-purpose cleaner.
 Once the drum is fresh and clean, tumble a load of clean towels or clothes to dry the interior of your appliance thoroughly.

 This step takes a little investigative work.
-Go outside your home and locate your dryer’s vent duct.
-Vent ducts are usually 4 inches in diameter, and they are typically located on the exterior of your home, on your roof, or attic.
+Go outside your home and locate your dryer’s vent.
+Dryer vents are typically located on the exterior of your home, on an outside wall, or on your roof.
 Remove the plastic cover that protects the end of the vent.